 After school, all Middle School students participate in the after school activities program from 3:15 to 4:45 p.m..
 Middle School girls play field hockey, basketball and lacrosse, and the boys play soccer, basketball and lacrosse.
 During the winter term, the students can also swim or try out for the Middle School play.
 Learn more about Athletics.

 On weekends, there is a lively selection of weekend activities in which the Middle School students can participate.
 Off campus, there are museum trips, movie trips, and much more.
 A select group of these trips are designed just for the Middle School community.
 On campus, there are movies, variety shows, open mic nights and casual athletic games (indoor soccer, volleyball, spirit activities) organized by the Upper and Middle School Senates.
 The Middle School Senate traditionally hosts three dances, a Halloween party and a pool party during the school year.
 Another popular tradition is the Middle School Fine Arts Festival in the spring.
 See school calendar for upcoming events

-A sixth grade student helps out at a homeless shelter in Philadelphia during the five-day Urban Adventure; a seventh grade student listens attentively to a Holocaust survivor who visits the school to share his experiences the day before a class trip to Washington, D.C. to visit the United States Holocaust Museum; and an eighth grade student dissects an eyeball on a field trip to the Franklin Institute in Philadelphia.
+A sixth grade student helps out at a homeless shelter in Philadelphia during the five-day Urban Adventure; a seventh grade student scans the sea attentively for whales during a class trip to Boston; and an eighth grade student dissects an eyeball on a field trip to the Franklin Institute in Philadelphia.